phelim-h/encord-agents/docs/authentication.md

-To interact with the Encord platform, you need to authenticate.
+To interact with the Encord platform programmatically, you must authenticate each time you run a script that uses the Encord SDK.

-Please, follow these steps:
+Follow these steps:

-1. Ensure that you have an Encord account.
-If you don't, you can [register here][register]{ target="\_blank", rel="noopener noreferrer" }.
+1. Ensure you have an Encord account.
+If not, [register here][register]{ target="\_blank", rel="noopener noreferrer" }.
-2. Follow [this documentation][docs-auth]{ target="\_blank", rel="noopener noreferrer" } to obtain a public and private ssh key.
+2. Create a public and private SSH key for authentication by following [this documentation][docs-auth]{ target="\_blank", rel="noopener noreferrer" }.
-   > 💡 Consider creating a [service account][docs-service-account]{ target="\_blank", rel="noopener noreferrer" } for the purpose of creating agents.
+   > 💡 We recommend creating a [service account][docs-service-account]{ target="\_blank", rel="noopener noreferrer" } to be used with agents.
-3. In the environment that you plan to run your agents, set either of these two environment variables:
+3. Set one of the following environment variables in the environment where you plan to run your agents:
-   - `ENCORD_SSH_KEY`: Containing the raw private key file content
+      - `ENCORD_SSH_KEY`: The raw content of your private key file.
-   - `ENCORD_SSH_KEY_FILE`: Containing the absolute path to the private key file
+      - `ENCORD_SSH_KEY_FILE`: The absolute path to your private key file.

-If none of the env variables are set, the code will cast a pydantic validation error the first time it needs the ssh key.

-> ℹ️ Effectively, [this part][docs-ssh-key-access]{ target="\_blank", rel="noopener noreferrer" } of the `encord` SDK is used to perform authentication.

 [register]: https://app.encord.com/register
 [docs-ssh-key-access]: https://docs.encord.com/sdk-documentation/sdk-references/EncordUserClient#create-with-ssh-private-key